jedrichards/rsyncwrapper/README.md

     src: "some/path",           // Required string, path to file or dir to copy.
     dest: "some/path",          // Required string, path to copy destination.
     host: "user@host",          // Optional string, remote host to prefix to dest if copying over
                                 // ssh.
-Required public/private key passwordlessly ssh access to
+Needs public/private key passwordless ssh access to your
-                                // your host to work.
+                                // host to be working on your workstation.
     recursive: true,            // Optional boolean, recursively copy dirs, sub-dirs and files.
 Only
                                 // files in the root of src are copied unless this option is true.
     syncDest: true,             // Optional boolean, delete objects in dest that aren't present